KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 }
 ```

-Since it can be a little tricky to understand, let's try with a quick example.
+Since it can be a little tricky to understand, let’s try with a quick example.
 Here is what happen when we try to cast "13.37" to a number:

 1. We set `$divider` and `$result` variables to `0`
 2. `"1"` gets found